menu

 In the Hayes Corners neighborhood, carpooling is still a popular way to get to and from work.
 NeighborhoodScout's analysis reveals that 48.9% of commuters carpool here, which is more than in 99.9% of all U.S. neighborhoods.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Hayes Corners neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Hayes Corners neighborhood buck this trend.
 63.9% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 99.4% of U.S. neighborhoods.

 Each year, fewer and fewer Americans make their living as farmers, foresters, or fishers.
 But the Hayes Corners neighborhood truly stands out among U.S. neighborhoods.
 According to exclusive NeighborhoodScout analysis, this neighborhood has a greater proportion of farmers, foresters, or fishers than 97.9% of all American neighborhoods.
 This is truly a unique cultural characteristic of this neighborhood.